Last Updated on

 Mini Goldendoodles are anywhere from 15 to 35 pounds and are 13 to 30 inches tall.
 However, the size of the Mini Goldendoodle depends on the size of the Poodle that is being used for breeding the hybrid dog.

 These numbers can differ slightly depending on the height and weight of both the Mini Poodle and Golden Retriever parents.
-If you want a slightly bigger dog, you should consider a Standard Goldendoodle.
+If you want a slightly bigger dog, you should consider a Standard Goldendoodle, and if you want one even smaller, look to the Teacup Goldendoodle.

 Mini Goldendoodle Temperament